juji-io/datalevin/doc/transact.md

 ### By Transaction

 The most straightforward method of transacting data at a time using `transact!` works quite well for many cases.
-To have higher throughput, use `transact-async`.
+To have a much higher throughput, use `transact-async` instead.

-Because Datalevin supports only a single write thread at a time, parallel transactions actually slow writes down significantly due to the thread switching overhead.
+Because Datalevin supports only a single write thread at a time, parallel transactions actually slow writes down significantly due to mutex contention and thread switching overhead.

-However, transacting Datalog data involves a great number of data transformation and integrity checks, hence it can be slow.
-When initializing a DB with data, it may not be necessary to pay the price of this overhead.
+Transacting Datalog data involves a great number of data transformation and integrity checks.
+When initializing a DB with data, it may not be necessary to pay the price of this transaction overhead.

 ### By `init-db` and `fill-db`